Multiplication KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 - Recall and use multiplication and division facts for the 3, 4 and 8 multiplication tables

-- Write and calculate mathematical statements for multiplication and division using the multiplication tables that they know, including for two-digit numbers times one-digit numbers, using mental and progressing to formal written methods
+- Write and calculate mathematical statements for multiplication and division using the multiplication tables that they know, including for two-digit numbers times single digit numbers, using mental and progressing to formal written methods of multiplication

 - Solve problems, including missing number problems, involving multiplication and division, including positive integer scaling problems and correspondence problems in which n objects are connected to m object